devinit/ddw-analyst-ui/core/docs/API.md

 Note that the value in the filters holds the ID of the sub-query to be used by the IN operator.
 The sub-query must also be returning one column strictly<br>

+For NOT IN, we use the NOTIN in step two as the func.<br>

 Using a sub-query in UNION operator <br>